Announcing Two Brand New Wild Oils: Wild Fish Oil And Wild MCT Oil With Lauric Acid (Limited Supply)

-You can add fish oil to your smoothies and protein shakes or you can take it straight with a teaspoon.
+You can add fish oil to your smoothies and protein shakes or take it straight with a teaspoon.
 One 16oz bottle contains over 94 TSP servings.

 Every batch of Wild Fish Oil is tested and verified for heavy metals and toxins.
-Each serving contains a minimum of 1000mg of total omega-3s to as much as 1350mg per serving.
-It exceeds the Wild Foods standard for catching, processing, manufacturing and environmental footprint.
+Each serving contains a minimum of 1000mg of omega-3s to as much as 1350mg per serving.
+It exceeds the Wild Foods standard for catching, processing, manufacturing, and environmental footprint.

-In case you haven't noticed, we're super excited and proud to bring this amazing product to you while being able to support fishermen and fisheries that are making a living the right way, with respect to our fragile aquatic ecosystem!
+In case you haven’t noticed, we’re super excited and proud to bring this fantastic product to you while being able to support fishermen and fisheries that are making a living the right way concerning our fragile aquatic ecosystem!

-The flavor is amazing as far as fish oils go.
-The blend of natural lemon, vanilla and rosemary help with that.
+The flavor is fantastic as far as fish oils go.
+The blend of natural lemon, vanilla, and rosemary helps with that.

-Finally, as it goes with all Wild Foods products, Wild Fish Oil is backed by the Wild Foods Happiness Guarantee.
-You are happy or you get a refund.
+Finally, as with all Wild Foods products, Wild Fish Oil is backed by the Wild Foods Happiness Guarantee.
+You are happy, or you get a refund.

-Now let's look at another awesome oil derived 100% from organic coconuts...
+Now let’s look at another excellent oil derived 100% from organic coconuts…

-A note on MCT oil: Many of you already use our best-selling Wild MCT Oil, which is a blend of C8 and C10, so you already know why MCT oil is awesome, but you may not know the differences between a blend of C8 and C10 versus a blend that includes C12.
-Both are great for similar for some purposes and better than each other at different purposes.
-Let's look at the differences.
+A note on MCT oil: Many of you already use our best-selling Wild MCT Oil, which is a blend of C8 and C10, so you already know why MCT oil is fantastic, but you may not know the differences between a mix of C8 and C10 versus a blend that includes C12.
+Both are great for similar purposes and better than each other for different purposes.
+Let’s look at the differences.

 The main difference between our Wild MCT Oil in a glass bottle and our newest Wild MCT Oil is the lauric acid included in the latter (and no lauric acid in the former).

-In another overly summarized nutshell, lauric acid makes MCT Oil a bit closer to a whole food ingredient—closer to coconut oil—while incorporating benefits from the short chain fatty acids on one end and some of the amazing antimicrobial and antibacterial properties of the longer chain fatty acid, lauric acid.
+In another overly summarized nutshell, lauric acid makes MCT Oil a bit closer to a whole food ingredient—more comparable to coconut oil—while incorporating benefits from the short-chain fatty acids on one end and some of the fantastic antimicrobial and antibacterial properties of the longer chain fatty acid, lauric acid.
 This makes it excellent for cooking, oil pulling, moisturizing, and other various skincare and haircare uses.

-Lauric acid is what gives coconut oil it's magical restorative punch in the realm of general health due to it being antibacterial, antioxidant, anti-inflammatory, antimicrobial and antiviral.
+Lauric acid gives coconut oil its magical refreshing punch in general Health because it is antibacterial, antioxidant, anti-inflammatory, antimicrobial, and antiviral.

-Our newest Wild MCT Oil contains lauric acid to provide the benefits of both coconut oil and MCT oil in a nice middle ground product.
-Unlike coconut oil, it won't solidify at room temperature or impart a coconut flavor or texture, which is one of the benefits of MCT oil.
+Our newest Wild MCT Oil contains lauric acid to provide the benefits of coconut oil and MCT oil in an excellent middle-ground product.
+Unlike coconut oil, it won’t solidify at room temperature or impart a coconut flavor or texture, which is one of the benefits of MCT oil.

-Compare this to our current Wild MCT Oil that is a blend of C8 and C10 oils only.
-The reason MCT oil is revered for its benefits in performance and mental energy support (why it's often called "brain fuel" by others), is because it doesn't contain lauric acid (C12) at all and so is a faster digesting form of fuel.
+Compare this to our current Wild MCT Oil, a blend of C8 and C10 oils.
+The reason MCT oil is revered for its benefits in performance and mental energy support (why it’s often called “brain fuel” by others) is that it doesn’t contain lauric acid (C12) at all, and so it is a faster-digesting form of fuel.

 Let’s look at the spectrum for a basic summary of these ranges:

-Wild MCT Oil - 32oz Glass bottle - blend of C8 and C10 fats.
-Best for smoothies, shakes, fasting, low heat cooking, salad dressings and for anytime performance is the goal.
+- Wild MCT Oil – 32oz Glass bottle – a blend of C8 and C10 fats.
+Best for smoothies, shakes, fasting, low-heat cooking, salad dressings, and for anytime, performance is the goal.

-Wild Coconut Oil - A whole food ingredient that has the most potent antimicrobial effects but that comes with very little in the way of performance benefit.
-This is best for general purpose cooking or if you don't mind being a little greasy when using it on your body.
+- Wild Coconut Oil – A whole food ingredient with the most potent antimicrobial effects but little performance benefit.
+This is best for general-purpose cooking or if you don’t mind being a little greasy when using it on your body.

 Yours in Health,